-This is a three-stage programme designed to develop a range of both modern and traditional upholstery skills, from a simple drop-in dining chair to large traditionally upholstered armchairs, as well as developing the tailoring skills required for mid-century modern furniture.
+This is a three-stage programme designed to develop a range of both modern and traditional upholstery skills suitable for a beginner or those with some upholstery experience.
+Starting with the basics of a simple drop-in dining chair through to large traditionally upholstered armchairs, as well as developing the tailoring skills required for mid-century modern furniture.

 During Stage 1 you will develop your practical skills, gaining knowledge and experience in the manipulation of a variety of materials and processes, within the context of a series of individual set exercises and/or assessment projects.